Seabagel/202011-ValorantMuffin/HELP.md

    > `"mama brave"`
    - Need a *better* weapon?
 Be brave and **roll** for a `single round`.
    - You *might* get a different weapon, but you'll have to use it <ins>until the round ends</ins>

+# ✨🥰 Special Commands
+   ### 🍆💦 Coom
+   - doesn't require any Mama prefix,
+   - Coom, then input any 1-5 digit number
+   - Mama slime bot will message you a link